businessglitch/businessglitch/ReadMe.md

 ### Hey! 👋
 ---
-I'm currently working at Deloitte Canada (Omnia AI) as an SWE focuing on client centered projects.
-Also working on implementing an internal tool to help accelerate Azure platform deployment
+I'm currently working at Microsoft.

-I love a good chat over tea, lets talk about life, code, music, travel or what ever in between.
+I love a good chat over tea, lets talk about life, politics, music, travel or what ever in between.
 Shoot me a message at fahadhayat@outlook.com

 - PS I speak Spanish too